 HunterLab’s EasyMatch QC software prompts the user through the standardization and the two-step haze measurement procedure.

-8.3 Calculation—Most spectrophotometers are computer driven and values for luminous transmission and haze are automatically calculated.
+8.3 Calculation—Most spectrophotometers are computer driven and values for luminous transmittance and haze are automatically calculated.
 If values are not computed use calculation method in Section 9.

-HunterLab’s EasyMatch QC software calculates and reports Haze%, Y Total and Y Diffuse luminous transmission automatically.
+HunterLab’s EasyMatch QC software calculates and reports Haze%, Y Total and Y Diffuse luminous transmittance automatically.

 8.4.1 Report the following data: